-Table of Contents SPANISH III Year Long Course / Entry Grade Level 9 HONORS CREDITING Spanish 3 stresses reading, writing, and acquaintance with literature, customs and culture of Spanish - speaking people.
+SPANISH III Year Long Course / Entry Grade Level 10 HONORS CREDITING Spanish 3 stresses reading, writing, and acquaintance with literature, customs and culture of Spanish - speaking people.
 Some of the culture will be presented through mini - courses on such subjects as history, art, music, letter writing, etc. Selections by well - known authors are included.
 A study of the more difficult grammar structures is covered.
 The course also stresses listening comprehension and requires speaking in Spanish.
-SPANISH FOR NATIVE SPEAKERS Year Long Course / Entry Grade Level 9 Designed for heritage learners of Spanish.
-This course, conducted in Spanish, offers the fundamentals of spoken and written Spanish.
-It focuses on the development of communicative competence in reading, writing, heritage speakers of Spanish in the United States.
-Students gain confidence using Spanish to express their own thoughts on social and academic themes, interact with other speakers of the language, understand oral and written messages and make oral and written presentations.
-Students will be assessed using the State of Illinois' Spanish Language Arts speaking, and listening, as well as on understanding Hispanic cultures of SPANISH IV Year Long Course / Entry Grade Level 9 HONORS CREDITING Students continue to work to develop their abilities in Spanish in a performance-based course which provides the students the opportunity to use the language independently in unfamiliar contexts.
+SPANISH IV Year Long Course / Entry Grade Level 10 HONORS CREDITING Students continue to work to develop their abilities in Spanish in a performance-based course which provides the students the opportunity to use the language independently in unfamiliar contexts.
 Interpretive listening and reading tasks are focused on both literal comprehension and inferential interpretation.
 Spanish IV is accelerated and students are asked to engage in interpersonal, presentational, and interpretive tasks at more advanced proficiency levels.
 In this course, students also continue reading authentic literature including poems, short stories, and plays.
 This course is the second in the three year accelerated sequence that prepares students for AP Spanish Language and Culture.
-SPANISH / ENGLISH TRANSLATOR Year Long Course / Entry Grade Level 10 The course is both theoretical and practical.
+SPANISH FOR NATIVE SPEAKERS Year Long Course / Entry Grade Level 9 Designed for heritage learners of Spanish.
+This course, conducted in Spanish, offers the fundamentals of spoken and written Spanish.
+It focuses on the development of communicative competence in reading, writing, speaking, and listening, as well as on understanding Hispanic cultures of heritage speakers of Spanish in the United States.
+Students gain confidence using Spanish to express their own thoughts on social and academic themes, interact with other speakers of the language, understand oral and written messages and make oral and written presentations.
+Students will be assessed using the State of Illinois' Spanish Language Arts Standards appropriate to their grade level.
+SPANISH / ENGLISH INTERPRETER Year Long Course / Entry Grade Level 9 The course is both theoretical and practical.
 You will learn professional techniques and procedures to apply to the translation tasks set about different topics.
 In class we will revise these translations both as a group and on an individual basis.